 Hospice Care

 Hospice fostering provides a home and care for dogs who, through no fault of their own, find themselves in a shelter or other desperate situation, without family, in their most urgent time.
 These dogs usually are very old or very ill, and do not have long to live.
 We look to provide these dogs with the comfort and love of a home in their final days, as well as give them the medical care they need.
+Every so often, we feel we have a hospice case that can be adopted by a special person to provide the love and care these dogs need.

 Taking in end of life dogs you must be selfless, strong, and able to overcome the pain you will feel.
 You must think about the dog, not yourself.
 This can be emotionally taxing but in the end it is always worth it to be able to enrich the lives of these deserving animals.